-LaFa is a Queer/Latina/o student organization that seeks to bridge the gap between the Latina/o and Queer communities and create a safe space of its own to explore, support and educate everyone in imperative issues that affect Queer and Latina/o communities simultaneously.
+LaFa is a Queer/Latinx student organization that seeks to bridge the gap between the Latinx and Queer communities and create a safe space of its own to explore, support and educate everyone in imperative issues that affect Queer and Latinx communities simultaneously.
 Their goal is to fight for self and group respect while ensuring cultural preservation, community activism, empowerment, and the unrestrained self.
-Activities include the Queer Latino Youth Conference, which features educational workshops, and Culture Nights at UCR.
+Activities include founding the ¡Presente!
+Conference and Culture Nights at UCR.
 LaFa was established in 2009.

 NAMES and Neighbors